 Below is an example of a playlist embed:

 Offers the ability to embed a video playlist which must include a side panel with both the info tab and playlist navigation inside of it.
 Click here for more information on creating a Video Playlist from the Dashboard.

-We recommend using IBM Cloud Video's embed generator tool to configure the correct size for your embed.
+We recommend using IBM Watson Media's embed generator tool to configure the correct size for your embed.
 While you have a lot of flexibility in the size of your embeds, there are certain sizes that will work better than others to preserve the correct look and feel of the player and the sidebar.
 The dashboard embed generator tool will calculate the correct embed dimensions for you if you enter the desired height or width as a starting point.

 Selecting the correct size for the player

 The player won't stretch, squeeze or otherwise distort your video.
 Your video will always be presented in the aspect ratio it is streamed to us at -- typically, this is 16:9 aspect ratio.
 The player will scale up or down the video to the maximum size it can play at within the embed dimensions, while preserving the aspect ratio of the original video.
 Where a player is embedded in a non-standard aspect ratio, black sections will appear on the top or sides of the video in order for the video to be presented in its original format.
 If you use the sizing tool in either of our embed screens, it will always calculate the perfect 16:9 aspect ratio.
 The embed configuration tools do not calculate for any other ratios besides 16:9, but you can easily calculate the appropriate size yourself.

 640 x 360 is a 16:9 aspect ratio.
 If you enter 640 width in the embed configuration tool, it will fill in a height of 360.

 Let's look at two examples of a player.
 One is embedded in the correct size: 640 x 360.
 If you look at the screenshot of the embedded player, you will notice the video fills the entire frame.